How to transfer money from your credit card to bank account

 The amount you can transfer depends on the available credit limit given to you by your credit card provider.

-If you have a money transfer credit card, you’ll likely be given an overall credit limit and a separate limit for the amount you can transfer to your bank account.
-Typically, you’ll be allowed to transfer up to 90-95% of your remaining credit limit but this percentage may vary depending on your lender’s terms, your credit limit, and your existing balance.
+If you have a money transfer credit card, you’ll likely be given an overall credit limit.
+You’ll then have a separate limit for the amount you can transfer to your bank account.
+Typically, you’ll be allowed to transfer up to 90-95% of your overall credit limit – but this percentage may vary depending on your lender’s terms, your credit limit, and your existing balance.

 Most credit card providers will also stipulate a minimum limit that can be transferred – typically £100.